carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT3.rst

 TargetAddress to call if it receives a request to compile an unknown function.
 In our simple JIT this situation is unlikely to come up, so we'll cheat and just pass '0' here.
-In a production quality JIT you could give the address of a function that throws an exception in order to unwind the JIT'd code stack.
+In a production quality JIT you could give the address of a function that throws an exception in order to unwind the JIT'd code's stack.

 Now we can construct our CompileOnDemandLayer.
 Following the pattern from previous layers we start by passing a reference to the next layer down in our